Stedi-Demos/bootstrap-archived/README.md

    npm run configure-buckets
    ```

    For each bucket, an environment variable entry will automatically be added to the `.env` file.
-By default, additional progress tracking is also enabled to improve observability of the function executions.
-For more details on the progress tracking, [see below](#additional-progress-tracking).
 The output of the script will include a list of the environment variables that have been added:

    ```bash
    Updated .env file with 3 bucket entries: